TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Approach

 \subsubsection{Semantic Patch Generation}

-After identifying the error block in target program, \ourtool{} leverages LLMs to generate patches for the error target block.
+After identifying the specific error block within the target program, \ourtool{} leverages LLMs to generate patches for the error target block.
 In particular, we include both the vanilla fixing strategy and the value-aware fixing strategy as follows.

 \begin{itemize}[leftmargin=10pt, topsep=5pt] \item \textit{Vanilla fixing strategy} prompts LLMs to fix the error target block based on static information (\ie{} the code of the error target block and its mapped source block); \item \textit{Value-aware fixing strategy} prompts LLMs to fix the error target block by further providing the collected runtime values of the error target block and its mapped source block.